2023-24 Academic Catalog Page

-NOTE: While the senior audit, program evaluation as well as academic guidance from advisors are all available to every student at no additional cost, these resources are provided for use in planning only.
-It is the responsibility of the student to report any printed error to the Office of the Registrar within two semesters.
+STUDENT RESPONSIBILITY: While the senior audit, program evaluation, academic support resources, as well as academic guidance from faculty and advisors are all available to every student at no additional cost, these resources are provided for use in planning only.
+It is the responsibility of the student to maintain an accurate schedule at all times and pay for all tuition and fees associated with their registration in accordance with all published fees and deadlines.
+Students must report any printed schedule error to the Office of the Registrar within two semesters.
 The responsibility for understanding and meeting degree requirements rests entirely with the student.

 Eligibility for Extra-curricular Activities